asimihsan/interview_book/text/strings-solutions.md

 This is a recursive solution.
 What are the base cases?
 The permutations of an empty string or a single character is just a one element list of itself.
 Does this actually work?
 Convince yourself it does by working over the examples.

 How about the time and space complexities of this answer?
 We're doing something for each permutation, and we know from high school math that the number of permutations in a sequence is proportional to $n!$.
-Moreover by making a recursive call for each character of the string we're implicitly using a function call stack proportional in size to the length of the string.
-Hence the time complexity if $O(n \times n!)$ and the space complexity is $O(n)$.
+Moreover we need to return a list of all these permutations.
+Hence the time complexity if $O(n \times n!)$ and the space complexity is $O(n!)$.

 ### Java